hlplab/hlpjekyll/research/statement/index.md

 control ...
 What then allows us to typically understand each other (though certainly not without the occasional problem)?
-Understanding the perceptual and motor inference processes that underlie our ability to robustly communicate, is the primary goal of research in my lab.
+Understanding the perceptual and motor inference processes that underlie our ability to robustly communicate, is the primary goal of research in HLP Lab.
 To this end, we study language comprehension and production, and the adaptive learning processes that facilitate message transfer despite noise in the environment and in our biological systems.
 We employ mathematical and